dinocosta/dino.codes.next/DEVLOG.md

 * Introduce the `lib/sketches.js` file in order to keep information aobut the sketches, such as the id, the image to be used in the preview and the sketche's description.
 * Introduce a new component `<SketchPreview>` to be used when rendering sketch previews in `/sketches`.
+* Decided to replace the colorscheme with something simpler, with just 4 colors.

 ## 2023-04-25